NeuraiProject/neurai-rpc/neurai_methods.md

 3. "to_address"            (string, required) address asset will be sent to, this address must meet the verifier string requirements
 4. "change_verifier"       (boolean, optional, default=false) if the verifier string will get changed
 5. "new_verifier"          (string, optional, default="") the new verifier string that will be evaluated when restricted asset transfers are made
-6. "change_address"        (string, optional, default="") address that the rvn change will be sent to, if it is empty, change address will be generated for you
+6. "change_address"        (string, optional, default="") address that the xna change will be sent to, if it is empty, change address will be generated for you
 7. "new_units"             (numeric, optional, default=-1) the new units that will be associated with the asset
 8. "reissuable"            (boolean, optional, default=true (false for unique assets)) whether future reissuance is allowed
 9. "new_ipfs"              (string, optional, default="") whether to update the current ipfs hash or txid once RIP5 is active